heptarch/heptarch.github.io/drafts/rbl2.md

-than build out labs from the get-go, I suspect it is better to develop a tight-knit *core team* of researchers with overlapping but complementary areas of expertise, exemplary openness to new ideas, and synergy up the wazoo.
+than build out labs from the get-go, I suspect it is better to develop a tight-knit *core team* of researchers with overlapping but complementary areas of expertise, exemplary openness to new ideas, synergy up the wazoo, and the ability to make a killer slide deck.
-Each researcher will have their primary domain, but will be radically attentive to the possibility of overlap, and perhaps develop secondary and tertiary domains as a result.
+Each researcher will have their primary domain, but will be radically attentive to the possibility of overlap, with secondary or tertiary domains as a result.

 Why?
 Because <a href="https://heptar.ch/rbl1/#sec-1-4">combinatorics favours</a> the notion that new ideas live in the gap between disciplines.
-The goal of the core team is not necessarily to solve the problems, but rather, to identify the
+The goal of the core team is exploratory, not conclusive;
+they sketch out the global shape of the problem space, the technical lacunae, roadblocks, and avenues of attack, the missing tools

 ## 2. <a href="#toc">What: problem choice</a><a id="sec-2" name="sec-2"></a>